Find Trade Colleges

 • Colorist

-In the United States, there were 617,300 jobs for Hairdresser, Hairstylist, or Cosmetologist in 2016.
+There were about 617,300 jobs for Hairdresser, Hairstylist, or Cosmetologist in 2016 (in the United States).
 New jobs are being produced at a rate of 13% which is above the national average.
 The Bureau of Labor Statistics predicts 80,100 new jobs for Hairdresser, Hairstylist, or Cosmetologist by 2026.
-Due to new job openings and attrition, there will be an average of 84,700 job openings in this field each year.
+The BLS estimates 84,700 yearly job openings in this field.

 undefined